jberes/ThumbnailBuilder/client/readme.md

 </html>
 ```

 ## Step 9 - Run the Application

 Double-click on the `index.html` file to launch the webpage in your default browser.
+In order for your thumbnails to render, ensure that you have a server running and you are correctly pointing your APIs to that server by setting the `baseUrl` property in the JavaScript you just added.

 **Congratulations!** You have written an application that pulls thumbnails from your Reveal dashboards.
 This is a very powerful tool that enables a how of exciting experiences in your BI applications using Reveal.